Characterizing active learning environments in physics using network analysis and COPUS observations: Methodology

 \subsection{ISLE: Data Collection}

-The ISLE site was an R1 public institution in the Mid-Atlantic region of the United States.
+The ISLE site was a public institution in the Mid-Atlantic region of the United States, classified as ``Doctoral Universities: Very High Research Activity" by the Carnegie Classification~\cite{Carnagie}.
 There are two variations of ISLE at this institution, both of which were included in this study.
 The first is a lab-only implementation, where ISLE is used in the lab course and accompanied by a standard lecture and recitation.
 The second is a whole-course implementation, where ISLE principles are used across lab, recitation, and lecture.